sohirata/polymer/README.md

 # polymer
 Gaussian-basis-set <i>ab initio</i> molecular-orbital and density-functional methods for molecules and crystals of one-, two-, or three-dimensional periodicity (two- and three-dimensional capabilities are untested).
-Supported methods include
+For molecules and helical polymers, supported methods are

 * HF energy and gradients at zero & nonzero temperature
 * DFT energy and gradients at zero & nonzero temperature